Azure/azure-iot-pcs-remote-monitoring-dotnet/README.md

 ===============

 ## Deploy a solution
-There are three ways to deploy a solution:
+There are three ways to deploy a solution accelerator:
 1) Deploy using the web interface using the instructions [here](https://docs.microsoft.com/azure/iot-suite/iot-suite-remote-monitoring-deploy).
 2) Deploy using the [command line](https://docs.microsoft.com/azure/iot-suite/iot-suite-remote-monitoring-deploy-cli).
 3) Deploy locally using [Visual Studio](https://docs.microsoft.com/en-us/azure/iot-accelerators/iot-accelerators-remote-monitoring-deploy-local) or [Docker](https://docs.microsoft.com/en-us/azure/iot-accelerators/iot-accelerators-remote-monitoring-deploy-local-docker).